← Back to Tools

 • No inter-frame compression — unlike MP4 or WebM, GIF has no concept of keyframes or motion vectors, so identical pixels are re-encoded repeatedly.

-A gif compressor works by reducing these redundancies — lowering quality, shrinking dimensions, or converting to a more efficient format.
+A gif compressor works by reducing these redundancies — lowering quality, shrinking dimensions, or dropping frames.

 GIF Compression Tips